metavalent/metavalent.github.io/about.md

 permalink: /about/
 ---

-#### "There is too much to say, and it goes in all directions." &mdash; Ted Nelson

 ### What is Metavalent Stigmergy?

-Maybe it's the emerging art and practice of [_omnitention_](https://metavalent.com/metavalent/2021/03/28/07-07-17-Omnitention-to-All-Things-All-Times.html).
-Some might say it's just forty ragged years in the desert, pontificating to tumbleweeds; or nearly half a decade (so far) of scrawling messages in bottles and casting them into the sea of cyberspace; or forty years spitting *with* the wind, which really p\*\*\*\*d off the professional into-the-wind-ers, yeah? _With the wind_, rather than into, because so many of the non-rappin', non-rhymin', words we spit into the ether turned out to be truths that people just didn't want to hear, at the time, and now ... well ... we here.
-Guess that's just [The Artist's Way](https://www.goodreads.com/book/show/615570.The_Artist_s_Way), isn't it?
-Yes it is.
-Maybe it's something abstract word art.
-All of that, none of it.
-Both.
-And.
-Confused?
-Good.
-That might be a good start.
-Because from the point of confusion, there is only one direction to go, finally: forever toward greater clarity.
-Isn't that the essense of what genuine lifelong learning is all about?
+Metavalent Stigmergy is the process by which we have observed _New [Default Consensus Realities](https://metavalent.com/metavalent/2021/03/26/21-05-15-Clearing-Confusion.html) Instantiate_.

+And on this topic, Xanadu hypertext imagineer [Ted Nelson](https://xanadu.com.au/ted/) said it best, _"There is too much to say, and it goes in all directions."_

+Perceiving the process, perhaps, has had something to do with the emerging art and practice of [_omnitention_](https://metavalent.com/metavalent/2021/03/28/07-07-17-Omnitention-to-All-Things-All-Times.html) and as yet poorly understood ways of [extended cognition](https://consc.net/) in this [Post-Automation Era](https://PostAutomationEra.com/) of hybrid-human-cortex-cloud-extended-mind-intercogntion [PDF](http://consc.net/papers/excexc.pdf).
+Beyond that, this website is an expression of the further consquence of finding [The Artist's Way](https://www.goodreads.com/book/show/615570.The_Artist_s_Way).
+So, maybe there's some form of abstract word art and curation involved.
+I don't know yet.
+It's another experiment in a long life of experiments; many failed; some fantastic beyond belief.
+So, we're engaging with all of that, from the infinitely limited perspective of the infinitely available present moment.

 ### "I seem to be a verb"